What does all this tech jargon mean? Firmware? Multi-touch? UDID? Why can't technology companies use normal English?

 What is an iPad?

 Tablet computer made by Apple.
 Similar to the iPhone but with a larger display.
 As of 30 March 2016, five models are available: iPad mini 2; iPad mini 4; iPad Air 2; iPad Pro 9.7in; and iPad Pro 12.9in.
 The first two have 7.9in screens, the second two have 9.7in screens, and the biggest iPad Pro has a 12.9in screen.

 A mobile phone and portable data connected computer made by Apple.
 There have been 10 models released, with various configurations of each: different storage capacities, cellular connectivity and colours.

 We expect more iPhones to launch in September 2016, just as Apple does every September.
-There will presumably be an iPhone 7 and quite possibly an iPhone 7 Plus; don't bet against an iPhone 6c or some other 4-inch iPhone.
+There will presumably be an iPhone 7 and quite possibly an iPhone 7 Plus.
+We occasionally even look ahead as far as the iPhone 8.

 What is an iPod?